 On the bright side, my husband’s Facebook plea for sparklers had procured the necessary fireworks for the cake.
 Cheered on by the availability of July 4th paraphernalia in late February, I set my mind to the task of creating Tinkerbell.
 I pieced together body parts and adhered them to the cake’s side with dabs of water.
 I made the mistake of drawing Tinkerbell’s face with edible markers before sticking her head to the cake; her features got a bit distorted during the process, especially when I had to remove her head and then reapply it after I realized I had forgotten to give her wings.

-As dinner’s hour approached, I cut some yellow stars to attach around the top seam in an effort to prevent the fondant from sliding down the cake.
+As dinner’s hour approached, I cut some yellow stars to attach around the top seam in an effort to prevent the fondant from sliding down the sides of this Tinkerbell cake.

 All that was missing was pixie dust.
 I dug out the edible silver stars tucked beneath my icing colors.
 I ran a damp finger along the fondant and pressed the tiny stars against it gently.